polterguy/cronos/README.md

 overloads the index operator (get only operations), allowing you to easily combine it with LINQ.

 **Disclaimer** - Cronos is in alpha version at the moment, and not production ready.
-But if you'd like to play around with it, you can clone its repository.